 Unexpected Heirs of Scotland series

-In Regency Scotland, an explorer, a professor and a dispossessed lady find themselves the beneficiaries of unexpected inheritances taking them from gentry to noble or gaining wealth almost overnight.
+In Regency Scotland, an explorer and a dispossessed lady find themselves the beneficiaries of unexpected inheritances taking them from gentry to noble or gaining wealth almost overnight.
 Everything they know in life won’t help them as they enter Edinburgh’s, and Scotland’s, highest levels of society and industry and must find their way in their new positions.
 If only there was someone who could help them. . . .

 Joshua Robertson made his name with the amazing discovery of a buried Roman town.
 Now rumors of thievery and innuendo of scandals and worse about the discovery and those involved have threatened both his reputation and his work.
 Inheriting a minor but respected title has given him a certain amount of protect for no man would insult his honor now by raising questions about the past.
 But a woman might.
 And does.